 This post is for those of us who travel for two or three weeks and want some tips on packing light to save money on baggage fees – and still have room for shopping.

 1. The roller v folder

 I am a folder, my husband is a roller.
 It seems a lot of people are rollers.
 They coo that they can fit more in and the clothes are not creased.
 Pffft, I say to that.
-I am neat and tidy folder.
-I have yet to be convinced.
-But rolling tightly and poking things like socks and belts into your shoes saves a lot of space.
-What’s your preference?
+I am a neat and tidy folder, but I have become a half-n-half roller/folder and tightly roll things like leggings and cotton knits and shove socks and belts into my shoes which saves a lot of space.